Applying for Our Program

 - For foreign transcripts, global credential evaluating must be done.
 Recommended companies are ECE, WES, and GCE.

-- International Students must also present scores of 100 or better for the Test of English as a Foreign Language (TOEFL), or 7.0 or better on the International English Testing System (IELTS) examination.
-To submit your official TOEFL scores to GradCAS, go to http://www.ets.org/toefl and requestyour scores be sent to GradCAS using code #B886.
+- International Students must present scores of 80 or better for the Test of English as a Foreign Language (TOEFL), or 6.5 or better overall band score on the International English Testing System (IELTS) examination.
+To submit your official TOEFL scores to GradCAS, go to http://www.ets.org/toefl and request your scores be sent to GradCAS using code #B886.
 IELTS scores are to be sent directly from IELTS to the Graduate Studies Office at the mailing address below:

 - Applications and their components will only be accepted through the GradCAS system.
 Apart from IELTS test score reports, please do not send any required materials or documents by post or email to the department or School of Graduate Studies.